Evacuation of Soccer Team Trapped in a Thai Cave Begins

 Read more: What It Was Like in Thailand When Rescuers Found the Soccer Team Trapped in a Cave

 But the days since have been a rollercoaster of hope and anxiety as authorities weighed extraction plans, each uniquely perilous.
-Experts have said it may be too early to attempt a dive or even properly train some of the team, who can’t even swim.
+Experts have said it may be too early to attempt a dive or properly train some of the team, who can’t even swim.
 The boys are weak after surviving on only a few snacks made to last the nine days it took rescuers to find them.

 Video released Wednesday by the Royal Thai Navy showed them gaunt and wrapped in heat-retaining blankets.
 But Narongsak said Saturday that all of them were gaining strength after being fed on high-protein energy gels.
 In handwritten letters delivered by Thai Navy SEALs, each boy and the coach said they were in good health and high spirits, eager to go home.